brainbotdev/brainbot/README.md

 $ pip install --upgrade -r requirements.txt
 ```

 Next up, you'll need to set up some environment variables.
-Copy or rename the `.env.example` file to `.env` and fill in the values.
+Copy the `.env.example` file to `.env` and fill in the values.

 Finally, run the bot with this simple command: